Odhynn/Naerk/content/Gods/Berohath.md

 | `Favored Weapon` | Dagger |
 | `Domains` | Darkness, Luck, Moon, Secrecy, Trickery |
 | `Cleric Spells` | 1st: Invisible Item, 2nd: Invisibility, 5th: Chameleon Coat |

+> [!quote]
+>"In the dark of the moon, one cannot tell a fox from an owl.
+But the fox and the owl both know."